blindman67/GrooverGeom/README.md

 Removed example and demo.
 To much work for me to complete.

-This whole project is proving to be to large for any piratical use as a code base.
+This whole project is proving to be too large for any practical use as a code base.

 Rather than an interrogated geom solution I have found my self copying from the core object in GrooverGeom.js